megatron-uk/everdrive-fat/README.md

 examples/
 * test-detect.c - Detailed SD card detection, partition identifier and FAT filesystem info, demonstrates the fat-dev.h, fat-vol.h functions.
-* test-files.c - Example code for testing the functionality of fopen() as included in fat-files.h.
+* test-files.c - Example code for testing the functionality of fopen() and fread() as included in fat-files.h.
 * test-textreader.c - Not yet implemented.
-* test-speed.c - Not yet implemented.
+* test-speed.c - Example code for testing the speed of reading sectors from the SD card.

 To include the driver in your game/utility, copy the contents of the 'src' directory and include "fat.h" in your main code.
 Take a look at the examples for useage details.